ReactTraining/react-workshop/courses/core-v2/03-forms/lecture/README.md

 # Lecture

+- Map over state to create a board item (jsx) for each board in state

   - When showing how to map over data and use `key` prop, it could be a good time to reiterate on the virtual dom, reconciliation, and how React works behind the scenes.

-- Use refs to get the board name after the form submits.
+- Submitting the form currently gets the form data from `getElementById`.
+Change to ref instead.
 - Use refs to set focus back to the input after submission
 - Change to a "controlled" strategy with the input field.
 Explain controlled vs uncontrolled